Articles by Tamara Cherry

 In 2013, Cherry became the first civilian to be awarded the Peel Regional Police Chief’s Certificate for her ongoing coverage of human trafficking.
 Cherry has been nominated twice for the RTDNA Dave Rogers Award for short feature in a large market: in 2017 for a story about impaired driving, and again in 2019 for a story about the Scarborough playground shooting.

 Cherry earned a Bachelor of Arts in Journalism from University of Regina.
-Prescient of Cherry’s future move to CTV, as a student, Cherry was recipient of both a CTV Investigative Journalism Prize and CTV Journalism Scholarship in 2006.
-Cherry was President and Treasurer of local Journalists for Human Rights Chapter (2005-2006), where her lifelong commitment to bringing human trafficking to an end was first ignited.
+Prescient of Cherry’s future move to CTV, as a student she was the recipient of both a CTV Investigative Journalism Prize and CTV Journalism Scholarship in 2006.
+Cherry was President and Treasurer of her local chapter of Journalists for Human Rights (2005-2006), where her lifelong commitment to bringing human trafficking to an end was first ignited.

-Cherry has spoken at several human trafficking conferences and has been called on as an expert to discuss human trafficking by national TV and radio outlets.
-In addition, Cherry has garnered several media awards for her gritty exposés on this difficult subject.
+Cherry has since spoken at several human trafficking conferences and has been called on as an expert to discuss human trafficking by national television and radio outlets.
+Cherry has also been recognized with several media awards for her gritty exposés on this difficult subject.

-Hailing from Saskatchewan, Cherry considers herself a proud Torontonian after moving to the city in 2006.
+Hailing from Saskatchewan, Cherry now considers herself a proud Torontonian, having moved to the city in 2006.